Q: What undergraduate degrees are commonly held by MPA students?

 A: MPA alumni are working in federal government agencies, in state agencies, and in regional and local government and nonprofit organizations.
 Our graduates serve as policy analysts, program managers, budget analysts, researchers, elected officials, program evaluators, grant writers, community and economic development specialists, and government liaison specialists, to name but a few of the many jobs for which the MPA program prepares students.

 Q: How long will it take me to complete my degree?

-A: The MPA program is 39 hours and includes 27 hours of core required classes and 12 hours of electives.
-Full-time students – those who take at least 3 courses each semester – generally finish the program in 2 years (this includes at least one course completed during the summer).
+A: The MPA program is 36 hours and includes 24 hours of core required classes and 12 hours of electives.
+Full-time students – those who take at least 3 courses each semester – generally finish the program in 2 years.

 Q: What skills and knowledge are important for me to be successful in the MPA program?